chandan13tiwari/secure-file-upload/README.md

 # secure-file-upload

 This application shows an example to how we can upload any file to Amazon S3 and download it from S3.
-We are uploaded an encrypted file that means before uploading file to S3 we are encrypting the file using AES and done same for downloading.
-We are downloaded the encrypted file and then decrypted it using a secret key.
+We are uploaded an encrypted file that means before uploading file to S3 we are encrypting the file using AES key and further secure that AES key with RSA encryption algorithm and done same for downloading.
+We are downloaded the encrypted file and then decrypted it using that encrypted key.

 #### Libraries used